Section of Addiction Psychiatry

 All members of the College (including trainees and Affiliates) are eligible to join the Section.
 For further information on membership, please email email@example.com.

 In order to encourage achievements and excellence in the field of addiction psychiatry, the Section supports the Addiction Psychiatry Prize.
 Further information can be found in the Awards section of the RANZCP website.

 The Certificate of Advanced Training in Addiction Psychiatry is the premier training program in Australia and New Zealand in addiction psychiatry.

 The Section contributes regularly to RANZCP position statements, and is involved in consultations on behalf of the College.

 ►Addiction policy and advocacy page

 SOAP hosts a biennial scientific conference, 'Medicine in Addiction', in collaboration with the Royal Australian College of General Practitioners and the Australasian Chapter of Addiction Medicine of the Royal Australasian College of Physicians.
-The next Medicine in Addiction conference will be held in 2014.
+The next Medicine in Addiction conference will be held in Melbourne in 2015.
 Current information can be found on the College’s Events page.

 ►Presentations from previous RANZCP conferences